crenwick93/OCP4-pre-reqs/README.md

 [openshift]
 username@bastion.openshift.example.com ansible_private_key_file=privatekeyname
 ```
-- Or if you have oc access locally, you can create the following inventory
+- Or if you are running this playbook locally, you can create the following inventory
 ```ini
 [openshift]
 localhost ansible_connection=local